Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 There was a psychology at play there beyond his understanding, and it apparently transcended species.

-The Gaoian approach, meanwhile, was of course scrupulously honest...but that didn’t mean they weren’t judicious in when and how they *deployed* their honesty.
+The Gaoian approach, meanwhile, was of course scrupulously honest... but that didn’t mean they weren’t judicious in when and how they *deployed* their honesty.
 As one of their old aphorisms had it, *‘secrets are like claws.
 Keep them sheathed until you use them.’*

-And in private...they showed those claws to whom they needed, when needed, for maximum effect.
+And in private... they showed those claws to whom they needed, when needed, for maximum effect.

 AtaUmuUi was particularly incensed, as Sir Patrick had anticipated.